harvardinformatics/GenomeAnnotation/genome_alignment/README.md

 ## Preparing the Cactus input file

 The various Cactus commands depend on a single input file with information about the genomes to align.
 This file is a simple tab delmited file.
 The first line of the file contains the **rooted** input species tree in [Newick format](https://en.wikipedia.org/wiki/Newick_format) and nothing else.
-Each subsequent line contains in the first column one tip label and in the second column the path to the genome FASTA file for that species. **The genome fasta files must be uncompressed for cactus to read them.**
+Each subsequent line contains in the first column one tip label and in the second column the path to the genome FASTA file for that species. **The genome fasta files must be uncompressed for Cactus to read them.**

 For example, if I were running this pipeline on 5 species, A, B, C, D, and E, my input file may look something like this: